nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 -   Google Batch
 -   Azure Batch
 -   Kubernetes
+-   GA4GH TES

-The executor is subject to process directive called `executor`.
+The executor is subject to a process directive called `executor`.
 By default it is set to `local`, so the following configuration is implied:

 ```groovy title="Built-in configuration"
 process {